liqd/a4-meinberlin/README.md

 make watch
 ```

-to remove python venv and npm modules, run:
+To remove the Python virtual environment and npm modules:

 ```
 make clean
 ```

-Note: if your virtualenv is located outside the project, then the command above it won't remove the python packages.
+If your virtual environment is located outside the project, uninstall Python packages manually:
-Instead remove them with:

 ```
 pip uninstall -r requirements/dev.txt
 ```

 ### (Optional) celery for task queues

 If you need to do testing with a proper celery setup.

 For celery to register and run tasks you need to make sure that: